Windows Autopatch | IT Pro’s Complete Guide | Patch My PC

 Autopatch Groups (Preview)

-Autopatch Groups is another way admins can register devices using either the Default or Custom Autopatch groups.
+Autopatch Groups is another way admins can register devices using the Default or Custom Autopatch groups.
 These groups are logical containers composed of 5 (default) up to 15 (custom) groups that make up the deployment rings.

 Enable the Autopatch Groups (Preview) feature.